EvilGeek/EvilGeek/README.md

 [![Gmail Badge](https://img.shields.io/badge/-vaibhavchandra2007@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:vaibhavchandra2007@gmail.com)](mailto:vaibhavchandra2007@gmail.com)

 Hello everyone!
-My name Vaibhav and I am a 15 year old technology lover.
+My name Vaibhav.
 I have been into technology for as long as I can remember, and have been coding for about 3 years.
 Some of my favorite technologies to work with include Java, JavaScript, and Python.

 I have been involved in a few open source projects, and have even created a few of my own.
 I am always looking for new ways to learn and grow as a developer, and am excited to see what the future holds.